syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ---
-title: "Data Binding in Blazor TreeMap component | Syncfusion"
+title: "Data Binding in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Data Binding of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Data Binding of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Data Binding in Blazor TreeMap (SfTreeMap)
+# Data Binding in the Blazor TreeMap (SfTreeMap)

 ## Populate data